 By Anna Sekula Posted August 12, 2010, 12:29 PM EDT

-With the investment that many retailers are putting into online marketing, it's no surprise that technology to show off these efforts is playing a larger role in events, with touch-screen computers, interactive video projections, and Twitter feeds appearing frequently at corporate and nonprofit functions.
+NEW YORK With the investment that many retailers are putting into online marketing, it's no surprise that technology to show off these efforts is playing a larger role in events, with touch-screen computers, interactive video projections, and Twitter feeds appearing frequently at corporate and nonprofit functions.
 At the August 4 launch for Marc Ecko Cut & Sew's fall/winter 2010 campaign, technology was at the heart of the setup in Milk Studios' second-floor gallery.
 The purpose was to get guests interacting with new multimedia ads that combine augmented reality and photography by Markus Klinko and Indrani.

 The 300-person event, which unveiled Lindsay Lohan as Ecko's muse for the campaign, was primarily for members of the press, but the apparel company also invited wholesale clients, fashion industry folks, and influencers such as Richie Rich, Daniel Merriweather, and The Hurt Locker's Anthony Mackie.